 Vail Daily column: Now that you’re 18 …

-Editor’s note: This is the sixth part of a six-part series.
+Editor’s note: This is the fourth part of six-part series.

-As in other parts of this series, what is recited here is intended to be general in nature and does not dwell upon the specifics of Colorado law.
-Instead, it is intended to summarize the law broadly and to emphasize what is common among the majority of states.
+As mentioned before, this series is intended to be general in nature and does not dwell upon the specifics of Colorado law.
+It is intended, instead, to summarize the law generally through these United States and to emphasize what is common among the majority of jurisdictions.

 Rohn K. Robbins is an attorney licensed before the bars of Colorado and California who practices in the Vail Valley with the law firm of Stevens, Littman, Biddision, Tharp and Weinberg LLC.
 His practice areas include business and commercial transactions, real estate and development, family law, custody, divorce and civil litigation.
 Robbins may be reached at 970-926-4461 or at either of his email addresses, firstname.lastname@example.org or email@example.com.